rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/communication-topologies/ros-support.md

 ![Targeted topic as shown](/images/multi-robot-communication/target-as-shown.png?classes=border,shadow&width=50pc)

 #### Targeting and Inbound ROS Interfaces
-When a package allows for [inbound ROS interfaces](/developer-guide/create-software-packages/ros-support/#inbound-interfaces) the user must provide hints to leverage the automatic targeting feature
+When a package allows for [inbound ROS interfaces](/developer-guide/create-software-packages/ros-support/#inbound-interfaces), you must provide hints to leverage the automatic targeting feature.
 The platform introspects the package to determine if it must enforce the unique identity constraints required for multi-robot communication.

-As the platform follows a provider only semantic determining this is straightforward for *_scoped_* as it is based on the identity of the deployment itself.
-Matters get more complicated for targeting as this depends on the identity or other peers.
-When a package is the first to be deployed (or root in any particular subtree of dependants) it becomes necessary to provide a hint to indicate that the interfaces will part-take in communication topologies that require the presence of a stable unique identity.
+As the platform follows a provider only semantic, determining this is straightforward for ***scoped*** as it is based on the identity of the deployment itself.
+It gets complicated for targeting as this depends on the identity of other peers.
+When a package is the first to be deployed (or root in any particular subtree of dependants) it becomes necessary to provide a hint to indicate that the interfaces will participate in communication topologies that require the presence of a stable unique identity.

-To provide this hint while creating the package, in the additional information section, when one adds inbound ROS topics one can select the
+To provide this hint while creating the package, in the *Additional Information* section, when one adds inbound ROS topics one can select the
-***can be targeted*** .
+***can be targeted***.
 This metadata is used by the platform to bridge communications and enforce alias constraints.

 ![Can be targeted](/images/multi-robot-communication/can-be-targeted.png?classes=border,shadow&width=50pc)